 Forensic disk imaging tool.
-Stripped down version of the X-Ways Forensics computer forensics software with just the disk imaging functionality.
-That means that X-Ways Forensics can do everything that X-Ways Imager can do (plus much more, of couse).
+Stripped down version of the X-Ways Forensics computer forensics software with just the disk imaging functionality and little more (see below).
 X-Ways Imager was originally introduced in 2009 based on a request from an agency in the US, which had found out during performance tests that X-Ways Forensics was much faster than other imaging tools, especially when used together with hardware write blockers.
 Another test run by a similar agency in Australia also confirmed significant speed advantages over competing product.
 November 28, 2011: X-Ways Forensics/X-Ways Imager proved to be around twice as fast as competing products (the usual suspects) in a test ran by the F-Response development team for remote acquisitions! (blog post) July 14, 2013: X-Ways Forensics/X-Ways Image was twice or 3 times as fast as the competing products here.

 X-Ways Imager can be run directly for example from a USB device if desired, without installation, i.e. fully portable, just like WinHex and X-Ways Forensics.
 Totally different from a competing product that claims that it is suitable for live acquisition but in reality installs itself into the temp folder of the live system, thereby overwriting ~45 MB of drive space, and clandestinely removes itself from there after execution.
 Please don't get fooled by 3rd party disk imaging software.